fred41/G940-firmware-fixes/README.md

 simple fixes and workarounds, for most of the mechanical issues.

 The firmware related problems are partly fixed in the latest (unofficial) firmware update 1.42.
-Nevertheless all analog axes, exept the two main stick axes, are still showing a strange 'hysteresis' behavoir.
+Nevertheless all analog axes, exept the two main stick axes, are still showing a strange 'hysteresis' behavior.

-I debugged the firmware (in system, gdb, st-link) and finally found a way to improve the behavoir of all 8-bit axes
+I debugged the firmware (in system, gdb, st-link) and finally found a way to improve the precision of all 8-bit axes
-and to remove the anoying firmware 'deadzone' from the rudder axis.
-The result is the patch presented here.
+and to remove the firmware 'deadzone' from the rudder axis.
+Even if the main stick axes are already usable with firmware 1.42, this patch will increase the precision significantly too, by:
+- increasing the active stick zones (more movement in x and y directions)
+- optimizing the noice filter function (true and minimal hyteresis)

 To use this patch you need the following: